 Since the temples of Char Dham are located at the high peaks, therefore, the weather remains pleasant for most of the year.
 These temples experience heavy snowfall during the winter season, leading to their closure during the winter months.
 Hence, the months from April/May to October/November are considered the best time to visit Char Dham.
 This is because the temples are accessible during this period.
 During winter, the idols of Kedarnath, Yamunotri, Gangotri, and Badrinath are shifted to other temples like Omkareshwar Temple in Ukhimath, Shani Dev Temple in Kharsali, Vasu Dev Temple in Joshimath, and Mukhimath Temple in Mukba, where they are worshipped during the winter season.

-For the Char Dham Yatra in 2023, the gates of Yamunotri and Gangotri temples will open on the auspicious day of Akshaya Tritiya, which falls on April 22, 2023.
+The doors of Gangotri-Yamunotri and Kedarnath Dham were opened for devotees on 10th May and those of Badrinath Dham on 12th May.
 The other two temples, Kedarnath and Badrinath, will be open to pilgrims from the third or fourth week of May, just a few days after the opening of Yamunotri and Gangotri.
 The closing ceremony for Badrinath Dham will take place on the auspicious day of Vijay Dashami, followed by the closing of Gangotri Dham on the festival of lights, Diwali, and Kedarnath and Yamunotri Dhams simultaneously on Yama Dwitiya/Bhai Dooj.

 Pilgrim’s guide – How to prepare for Char Dham Yatra